modir/using-laminas-framework-book/version2/docs/netbeans.md

 ![Figure B.7.
 Setting a breakpoint](images/netbeans/breakpoint.png)

-T> Be careful not to set a breakpoint on an empty line or on a comment line.
+> Be careful not to set a breakpoint on an empty line or on a comment line.
-T> Such a breakpoint will be ignored by XDebug, and it will be marked by the "broken" T> square (see figure B.8 for example):
+> Such a breakpoint will be ignored by XDebug, and it will be marked by the "broken"
+> square (see figure B.8 for example):

 ![Figure B.8.
 Inactive breakpoint](images/netbeans/breakpoint_on_comment.png)